eiedouno/shuttle/README.md

 > The script file package manager.

-A simple way to create and manage large scripts.
+A simple way to create and manage complex scripts.

 ## Installation